-- B-5 If there are any other costs, charges or expenses incurred in respect of the exports listed above which have not been identified in the table above, add a column (see "other factors" in question B-4) for each item, and provide a description of each item.
+- B-5 If there are any other costs, charges or expenses incurred in respect of the exports listed above which have not been identified in the table, please add a column (see "other factors" in question B-4) for each item, and provide a description of each item.
+Please ensure that the description is clear and provides sufficient information for the commission to be able to determine the purpose of the additional cost (if necessary, please also provide an explanation of how the cost was calculated).
 For example, other selling expenses (direct or indirect) incurred in relation to the export sales to Australia. - B-6 For each type of discount, rebate, allowance offered on export sales to Australia: - provide a description; and - explain the terms and conditions that must be met by the importer to obtain the discount.